Claire Foy

 Actress

-Claire Elizabeth Foy (born 16 April 1984) is a British actress whose stage training and early theatre work laid the foundation for a screen career spanning television and film.
-She is best known for portraying Queen Elizabeth II in the Netflix drama series The Crown and for high-profile supporting roles in contemporary biographical and dramatic films.
+Claire Elizabeth Foy (born 16 April 1984) is a British actress whose work spans stage, television and film.
+She rose to international recognition for her portrayal of Queen Elizabeth II in the Netflix series The Crown and has since established a varied screen career with notable roles in Wolf Hall, First Man and a range of contemporary dramas.

 Early Life and Background

-Claire Elizabeth Foy was born in Stockport, Greater Manchester, to David Foy and Caroline Stimpson and raised for part of her childhood in Longwick, Buckinghamshire.
-Her parents separated when she was two and later divorced when she was eight.
-She has an older brother and an older sister.
+Claire Elizabeth Foy was born in Stockport, Greater Manchester, to David Foy and Caroline Stimpson and later grew up in Longwick, Buckinghamshire.
+She has an older brother and an older sister; her parents separated when she was young and later divorced.

-Foy attended Aylesbury High School before studying drama and screen studies at Liverpool John Moores University, where she initially considered a career behind the camera.
-She completed a one-year course at the Oxford School of Drama, graduating in 2007, and moved to south London to begin professional work in theatre and on screen.
+Foy attended Aylesbury High School before studying drama and screen studies at Liverpool John Moores University with an initial interest in cinematography.
+She completed a one-year course at the Oxford School of Drama, graduating in 2007, and moved to south London to pursue professional acting work.

 Path to Celebrity